kukulhan/ibmfrontend/README.md

 # ![kukulhan](/resources/images/mongo_campaign.png?raw=true)

 Finally, the user is informed that they have successfully created their campaign.
-And our platform will now be in charge of analyzing and searching for people on Twitter who are interested in offering their help and can segment and group these activists.
+And our platform through algorithms will analyze and search for people on Twitter who are interested in offering their help and can segment and group these activists.
 Where us through the Twitter API, once identified these people, we send them an invitation by a direct message to their profile.

 # ![kukulhan](/resources/images/api_twiter.png?raw=true)